FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

   - Decrease the remaining sum by this trial's Trial Effective Duration.
   - New remaining sum is 36s - 60s = -24s.
 - No more trials (and remaining sum is not larger than zero), exiting loop.
-- Current forwarding ratio was most recently set to 0.1%.
+- Current loss ratio was most recently set to 0.1%.

 - Current forwarding ratio is one minus the current loss ratio, so 99.9%.
 - Conditional Throughput is the current forwarding ratio multiplied by the Load value.